Is there Uber in Italy? A Guide to Rideshare Apps in Italy

 Tickets: For Trainitalia trains, tickets can be purchased on Trenitalia or Italo websites online or directly at the Trainitalia ticket machines in train stations, or through mobile apps.

-Car Rentals in Italy
+Car Rentals Costs in Italy

-If you’re planning to do your own tour of Italy or explore Italy’s more rural areas, like Tuscany, Puglia or the islands like Sicily or Sardinia then renting a car is a great option.
+If you’re planning to do your own tour of Italy or explore Italy’s more rural areas, like Tuscany, Puglia or the islands like Sicily or Sardinia, then renting a car is a great option.

 Having rented a car a few times when traveling in Italy, I have found renting directly at the Airport most convenient.
+Most airports have the standard options like Hertz, Avis, Europcar, in addition to local Italian options like Noleggiare and DoYouItaly.

 If you choose to hire a car in Italy, I highly recommend looking up information on the ZTL (Zona a Traffico Limitato) zones in the cities you plan to visit and stay in.
 These are zones where only authorized vehicles are allowed.
 Violating these restrictions can result in significant fines.
 As such, you may not always be able to park at your accommodation, especially if its located in historic old towns.